NikitaChekalin/pdf-creator/README.md

 ### Arhitecture

 - widgets (top layer, only widget can use more than one feature)
-- feature

-### Arhitecture

-- widgets (top layer, only widget can use more than one feature)
 - features (history , pdf-convert)

 ### Metodology